A very common way to use R in Displayr is for filtering. There are 3 methods:

 new.df = df[coke & nopep,]

-Method - Creating an R filter variable
+Method - Create an R filter variable to apply to outputs

 To create a filter variable that can filter your raw data table (and other outputs), see How to Use R Code to Create a Filter Based on Single-Response Questions.